Euro zone yields hold steady as data paints patchy economic picture

 "We still have key macro events this week (BoE decision and US payroll data), but market seems content in its view that the central banks are close to the end of their rate hiking policy."

-A rapid rise in central bank interest rates in the past 12 months has caused a sharp sell-off in government bonds, but market pricing suggests the European Central Bank might have finished its rate-hiking cycle.
+A rapid rise in central bank interest rates in the past 12 months have left government bonds under pressure but European Central Bank President, Christine Lagarde speaking after the ECB's July meeting, raised the possibility of not hiking rates again in September.

-Current pricing indicates a chance of one further rate hike by the end of this year, similar for the U.S. Federal Reserve.

-The yield on the 10-year German Bund, the benchmark for the European periphery, was at 2.47%, up nearly one basis point (bp) on the day, and Italy's 10-year yield, the benchmark for the European periphery was up 2 bps at 4.12%.
+The yield on the 10-year German Bund, the benchmark for the European periphery, was at 2.46%, flat on the day, and Italy's 10-year yield, the benchmark for the European periphery was also flat at 4.11%.
 DE10YT=RR, IT10YT=RR

 The day's main scheduled release in Europe showed manufacturing activity across the euro zone contracted in July at the fastest pace since the COVID pandemic cemented its grip on the world, matching earlier flash readings.